 This unique phenomenon has resulted in a scorched landscape with smoke emanating from the ground.
 Something extremely uncommon in Australia.

 To explore the site yourself follow the signs off the New England Highway to the car park.
 Then take the 4km Burning Mountain walk to the summit.
 The walk will take you a little over an hour so just keep that in mind if you are trying to do the drive up the highway in a single day.

 Home of the iconic Big Golden Guitar and the famous annual Country Music Festival, The regional city of Tamworth is well worth a stop on your journey north along the New England Highway.

 If you’re out to tick off another of the iconic “big things” from around Australia off your list, then a quick stop in Tamworth is a must.
 Don’t worry the Big Golden Guitar is located right in the local tourist centre right on the New England Highway; just keep an eye out as you drive into town.

 At the Big Golden Guitar, you can also discover the Country Music Wax Museum and National Guitar Museum as part of the tourist centre to delve a little further into the celebration of music that Tamworth is well known for.

-You’ll also find a wide selection of fast food, coffee and service stations options all within a short walk of the Golden Guitar all well set up for the number of tourists who follow this route.
+You’ll also find a wide selection of fast food, coffee and service station options all within a short walk of the Golden Guitar all well set up for the number of tourists who follow this route.

 Beyond the Big Golden Guitar, you should also take a quick detour into the city itself to pay a visit to the Australian Country Music Hall of Fame.
-While the Country Music Festival is held in January, the Hall of Fame is open year-round to celebrate the cities rich history in country music.
+While the Country Music Festival is held in January, the Hall of Fame is open year-round to celebrate the city’s rich history in country music.